-- Household Food Security Scale, 12-Month Reference Period - HRFS12M1 is a categorical variable based on the scale score (HRFS12M4) that classifies households in three categories: food secure, food insecure without hunger, and food insecure with hunger. - HRFS12M2 is the same as HRFS12M1 except that the food-insecure-with-hunger category is subdivided to level 1 and level 2 hunger.
-The level 2 hunger category corresponds operationally with the "Severe Hunger" category described in Household Food Security in the United States in 1995: Summary Report of the Food Security Measurement Project and with the "Food Insecure with Hunger (Severe)" category described in Guide to Measuring Household Food Security -

-2000, both published by the Food and Nutrition Service.

-- HRFS12M3 is the raw score-a count of the number of questions in the 12-month Household Food Security Scale affirmed by the household respondent - HRFS12M4 is the scale score, a continuous score based on fitting the data to a single parameter Rasch model using item calibrations calculated from the 1998 data.
+Household Food Security Scale, 12-Month Reference Period

+- HRFS12M1 is a categorical variable based on the scale score (HRFS12M4) that classifies households in three categories: food secure, food insecure without hunger, and food insecure with hunger. - HRFS12M2 is the same as HRFS12M1 except that the food-insecure-with-hunger category is subdivided to level 1 and level 2 hunger.
+The level 2 hunger category corresponds operationally with the "Severe Hunger" category described in Household Food Security in the United States in 1995: Summary Report of the Food Security Measurement Project and with the "Food Insecure with Hunger (Severe)" category described in Guide to Measuring Household Food Security-2000, both published by the Food and Nutrition Service. - HRFS12M3 is the raw score-a count of the number of questions in the 12-month Household Food Security Scale affirmed by the household respondent - HRFS12M4 is the scale score, a continuous score based on fitting the data to a single-parameter Rasch model using item calibrations calculated from the 1998 data.
 Computed values range from about 1 to 14.
 Scale scores for households that affirmed no items cannot be calculated within the Rasch model.
 These households are food secure, but the degree of their food security is not known and may vary widely from household to household.
-They are assigned scale scores of 6 to remind users that they require special handling in analyses that assume linearity of the scale scores. - Children's Food Security Scale, 12-Month Reference Period.
-A second set of food security status variables indicating the level of food stress among children in the household is calculated from responses to the eight questions in the scale that ask specifically about conditions among the children. - HRFS12M5 (two category children's hunger status indicator). - HRFS12M6 (raw score) - HRFS12M7 (Rasch based scale score) - Household Food Security Scale, 30-Day Reference Period.
+They are assigned scale scores of -6 to remind users that they require special handling in analyses that assume linearity of the scale scores.

+Children's Food Security Scale, 12-Month Reference Period.
+A second set of food security status variables indicating the level of food stress among children in the household is calculated from responses to the 8 questions in the scale that ask specifically about conditions among the children.

+- HRFS12M5 (two-category children's hunger status indicator).

+- HRFS12M6 (raw score)

+- HRFS12M7 (Rasch-based scale score)

+Household Food Security Scale, 30-Day Reference Period.
 The 30-Day Household Food Security Scale is similar to the corresponding 12-month scale except that it reflects conditions during the 30 days prior to the survey rather than those occurring at any time during the year.
 However, the 30-day scale does not measure food insecurity in the lower ranges of severity measured by the 12-month scale.
 Thus, a substantial proportion of households that were food insecure without hunger during the 30 days prior to the survey are not identified as food insecure by the 30-day scale.

-The 30-day food security variables are coded missing (-1) for households in rotation 8.
-The 30-day follow-up questions were not administered to those households because of a split-ballot test of experimental follow-up questions.
-(See section below for information on appropriate weights for these variables.) - HRFS30M1 (three-category 30-day food security status indicator) - HRFS30M2 (raw score) - HRFS30M3 (Rasch-based scale score) - Household Food Security Scale, 12-Month Reference Period, Adjusted for Comparability across All Years.
-The food security variables described above are based on responses to the food security indicator questions as they were administered in the April 2001 survey.
+- HRFS30M1 (three-category 30-day food security status indicator)

+- HRFS30M2 (raw score)

+- HRFS30M3 (Rasch-based scale score)

+Household Food Security Scale, 12-Month Reference Period, Adjusted for Comparability across All Years.
+The food security variables described above are based on responses to the food security indicator questions as they were administered in the December 2003 survey.
 They are directly comparable to the corresponding variables in CPS-FSS conducted in August 1998 and later.
 A second set of food security scale and status variables for the 12-Month Household Food Security Scale are provided to facilitate comparisons to years prior to 1998.
 These "common screen" variables are adjusted for interyear differences in survey screening procedures and are comparable to corresponding variables in all earlier years' CPS-FSS data files.
-Prevalence estimates based on these common-screen variables are comparable across all survey years. - HRFS12C1 (three category food security status indicator) - HRFS12C2 (four category food security status indicator) - HRFS12C3 (raw score) - HRFS12C4 (Rasch based scale score)
+Prevalence estimates based on these common-screen variables are comparable across all survey years.

+- HRFS12C1 (three-category food security status indicator) - HRFS12C2 (four-category food security status indicator) - HRFS12C3 (raw score) - HRFS12C4 (Rasch-based scale score)